mrmac189/sadservers-solutions/solutions/6_Lhasa.md

 Use exactly two digits to the right of the decimal point. i. e., use exaclty two "decimal digits" without any rounding.
 Eg: if average = 21.349 , the solution is 21.34.
 If average = 33.1 , the solution is 33.10.

-Save the solution in the /home/admin/solution file, for example: echo "123.45" > ~/solution

 Tip: There's bc, Python3, Golang and sqlite3 installed in this VM.

 ```bash